‘It’s like the Wacky Races’: Grangetown residents describe their parking nightmare

 “It’s getting worse and worse and worse,” says Neffertiti Delgado, who has lived in the spot for 29 years.

-Neffertiti has raised the issue with the council and candidates running for election in Grangetown, but says her attempts have led nowhere.
+Ms Delgado has raised the issue with the council and candidates running for election in Grangetown, but says her attempts have led nowhere.

 “Those of us who used to be proactive, we don’t bother now […] It’s like no one listens,” she says.

-Grangetown Councillor Ash Lister said: “The council is currently consulting on an inner-city parking plan which would have an impact on most of Grangetown and I would encourage residents to make their views known on the issues and possible solutions for our community.
+Grangetown councillor Ash Lister said: “The council is currently consulting on an inner-city parking plan which would have an impact on most of Grangetown and I would encourage residents to make their views known on the issues and possible solutions for our community.

 “We have raised the issue with the parking enforcement team but would also encourage residents to report directly to the council.”